markhker/remix-auth-otp/README.md

 ### Email Service

 We'll require an Email Service to send the codes to our users.
-I'll recommend [Sendinblue](https://www.sendinblue.com) for dev purposes, it's free and does not require Credit Card for registration, either use.
-Feel free to use any other service of your choice like [Mailgun](https://www.mailgun.com/), [Sendgrid](https://sendgrid.com/), etc.
+Feel free to use any service of your choice like [Mailgun](https://www.mailgun.com/), [Sendgrid](https://sendgrid.com/), [Mailchimp](https://mailchimp.com/), etc.

 The goal is to have a sender function similar to the following one.